browserstack/java-appium-app-browserstack/java-browserstack/README.md

 - If you have uploaded your own app update the test case

 - Run `BrowserStackAndroid.java` for android test or `BrowserStackiOS.java` for iOS test

+- - You can access the test execution results, and debugging information such as video recording, network logs on [App Automate dashboard](https://app-automate.browserstack.com/dashboard)

 For more details, refer to our documentation - [Get Started with your first test on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/java)